wp-plugins/identity-verification-australia/identity_verification_au/readme.txt

 = Features =

+IDENTITY INTEGRITY YOU CAN TRUST
+The core data behind the Identity Verification Services (IVS) platform provides the intelligence that’s key to helping you understand the identity of your customers and forms the basis for all your decisions, so it’s vital that it is accurate, reliable and trustworthy.
+Data of the very highest quality is essential, that’s why all our data is benchmarked tested to ensure it meets our exacting criteria.

-Identity Verification Services (IVS) gives you access to the widest and most current range of identity datasets that are currently available in the market.
+THE POWER BEHIND THE AUSTRALIAN AND NEW ZEALAND DATA Identity Verification Services (IVS) gives you access to the widest and most current range of identity datasets that are currently available in the market.
 Our data checks fall into three distinct data set types to ensure you have the widest possible view of an individual, so you can sign-up customers in Australia and New Zealand with even greater business confidence.

 IVS VERIFICATION ENGINE – A FLEXIBLE SOLUTION
 Wherever you operate, or whatever the size and structure of your business, the IVS platform is a compliant solution that can help you to verify the authenticity of citizens.
 Our flexible application can be mapped to reflect your own risk-based approach to ID verification.
 You can select the ID checks that are relevant for your business, helping you to more effectively mitigate risk and sign-up customers with even greater business confidence.

 == Installation ==